frontenddogma/rote-learning-html-css/manuscript/html.md

 ## Elements With Their Attributes

-Go over all elements and their attributes.
-The global attributes are mentioned, but not listed.
+Go over all elements and their attributes, to add to your understanding of HTML semantics and features.
+Global attributes are mentioned, but not listed individually.

 | Attributes | Elements |
 | --- | --- |